 Filmed at the Portland Art Museum, the seventh oldest museum in the U.S., just across the South Park Blocks from the Oregon History Museum.
 With a revered collection of native American art, the museum is always popular among guests and frequently attracts world-class traveling exhibits.

 Bonus: The beleaguered bicyclist in this sketch is none other than Johnny Marr, famed guitarist for The Smiths and Portland resident.

 What happens when everyone in Portlandia tries the hot new brunch spot on the same day?
 A near endless line that explores how society goes wildest when cutting comes into play.

 The hot spot in this sketch (Fisherman’s Porch) is fictional, but the brunch craze in Portland is very real.
 The interior shots were filmed at Pattie’s Home Plate in North Portland, where a free jukebox provides a classic rock soundtrack for classic breakfast fare.
-To experience real lines — and really amazing food — try Screen Door or Tasty n Sons.
+To experience real lines — and really amazing food — try Screen Door.